tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/thresholdprob.png">

 __2.5__ After the classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons based on the genotypes file.
-This is identical to stage __1.5__.
+This is identical to tage __1.5__.

-Please use the same parameters you used in Stage 1 to ensure proper experimental design.
+Please use the same parameters you used in Stage __1__ to ensure proper experimental design.

 <img src = "figures/sizeValues.png">